styopdev/webpack-interview-questions/README.md

 * What is the difference between Compiler and Watching classes?
 * Describe the purpose of Compiler
 * Describe the purpose of Compililation
 * Describe DependenciesBlock class.
-Why is it so important.
+Why is it so important?
 * Describe the relationship between the Parser, Dependency, Dependency Factory, and Dependency Templates